Champion Creatively Alive Children

 Frequently Asked Questions

-- Does the application need to focus on developing a Creative Leadership Team?
+- Does the application need to focus on developing a Creative Leadership Team, and does this team need to build the school's creative capabilities?
 Yes.
 We look forward to the many innovative ways schools propose building the creative capacity of the school and increasing arts-infused education.
 Within the plan you could address specific needs and interests of your learning community including creating the team, crafting a common vision, charting a strategic plan, changing behaviors, building creative confidence, creative capacity building, embedding creativity into the school culture, peer observation and coaching, and using authentic assessment to document student achievement.
 What your Creative Leadership does and how you envision, implement, and assess the progress should be innovative!

 - What type of innovation is required?
 We urge that each grant application be original and not duplicate an idea that was funded in a prior year.
 The application changed in 2013 to emphasize creative leadership and capacity building so don’t rely on ideas from past grant winners as clues to funding future proposals.
 The new grants are less about a project and more about embedding a long-term commitment to arts-infused education and building creative teaching capacity.

 - Briefly, what is the Champion Creatively Alive Children grant program?
-Up to 20 grants will be available from Crayola to help educators develop Creative Leadership teams and identify innovative, promising practices that inspire other educators to increase arts-infused education.
+Up to 20 grants will be available from Crayola to help educators develop Creative Leadership teams that identify and deliver innovative, promising practices that inspire other educators to increase arts-infused education.

 - What is the grant?
-The school will receive $2,500 and $1,000 worth of Crayola products to develop an arts-infused education focused Creative Leadership Team.
+The school will receive $2,500 and $1,000 worth of Crayola products to develop an arts-infused education, creative capacity-building, professional development program.

 - What if my school does not have an art teacher?
 If the school does not have a certified Art Educator, the principal should collaborate with the person(s) designated within the school to teach the arts.